CAPECO

 • Anyone 18 or older with no income and NOT in High School MUST come fill out a zero income Form (DHI).
 Anyone 18 and older still in High School will need to provide current year enrollment form.

 • CURRENT ELECTRIC & HEATING BILL (gas, oil, propane, wood, pellets).
-MUST BRING RECEIPTS FOR 2019
+MUST BRING RECEIPTS

-NOTE: All utility bills must be in adult household member’s name.
+All utility bills must be in an adult household member’s name.
 The account holder (or the customer’s authorized agent for the utility or fuel vendor) must sign the energy application.
 If heat is included in the rent or in the landlord’s name you must bring in a copy of your recent rental agreement.

-Pendleton area: (1-800-752-1139 or 541-276-1926)
+Pendleton area: 800-752-1139 or 541-276-1926

-Hermiston/Milton/Morrow/Gilliam & Wheeler Counties: (1-800-214-4776 or 541-289-7755)
+Hermiston/Milton/Morrow/Gilliam & Wheeler Counties: 800-214-4776 or 541-289-7755

 Shut-off Utility Assistance